+- Yes

-11.2 If yes to Question 11.1, and as per OMB Circular A-11 Guidance (Section 25, Page 3), has your agency searched the GeoPlatform prior to making planned geospatial data investments to determine if an existing source for that data is available and meets mission requirements?
+- 11.2 If yes to Question 11.1, and as per OMB Circular A-11 Guidance (Section 25, Page 3), has your agency searched the GeoPlatform prior to making planned geospatial data investments to determine if an existing source for that data is available and meets mission requirements?

-• Yes.
+- Yes.
 Agency has searched GeoPlatform prior to all geospatial data investments.

-11.3 If yes to Question 11.1, has your agency searched other sources to determine if data necessary to meet requirements already exists (either within or outside the agency) before collecting or acquiring new data?
-(Select all that apply - see Appendix A for complete list of optional responses)
+- 11.3 If yes to Question 11.1, has your agency searched other sources to determine if data necessary to meet requirements already exists (either within or outside the agency) before collecting or acquiring new data?
+(Select all that apply)

 - Market research

 - Cross-agency or partner coordination

 - Expert consultation

 - Database search

 - Agency follows a documented process or official policy

 - No additional assessments are done